TritonDataCenter/manatee-state-machine/docs/migration_plan.md

 ## Reprovision Sync

 Now reprovision the sync to the same version of software that the original async was upgraded to.
-Now that the state has been backfilled, the sync will take its place as the async, slaving from the original async (now the sync).
+Since the cluster state has been backfilled, the sync will take its place as the async, slaving from the original async (now the sync).
 You can see this in the original sync's logs:

 ```
 [2014-12-02T18:47:39.927Z]  INFO: manatee-sitter/cluster/629 on 4afba482-7670-4c